 Bowser: What?
 My front gate was open?!
 How many times have I told those idiots?!
 If you're the last in, LOCK THE GATE!

 - Trails Series uses this in a similar way to the Final Fantasy franchise.
 All of the games in this franchise are full of apartments and private homes.
 Your characters can pretty much just walk freely into any of them and chat up the residents, none of whom seem even the slightest bit bothered or surprised by the sudden presence of these people in their homes.

 - Homestar Runner: The title character finds his way into Strong Bad's house on many, many occasions.
 Even though Strong Bad is outspoken in his hatred of him.
 At one point Homestar lampshades this by asking whether he actually lives in Strong Bad's house.

 Strong Bad: Is there like a sign on my door that says, "Wanted: Everyone I hate.
 Inquire within"?

 King of Town: [randomly walking in] I didn't see one.

-In an episode of Aqua Teen Hunger Force, when Dr. Weird's latest invention is stolen away through the hole caused by his previous invention.
+- Aqua Teen Hunger Force: In one episode, Dr. Weird's latest invention is stolen away through the hole caused by his previous invention.

-Done in Winnie the Pooh.
-The titular Pooh has set up an elaborate, if hasty furniture barricade in front of his Front door and is patrolling it with a popgun rifle.
-He hears a knock and is nervously trying to ascertain the identities of his friends knocking at the door, when Tigger bounces the bear, with Rabbit and Piglet walking in behind.
+- Winnie-the-Pooh: Pooh sets up an elaborate, if hasty, furniture barricade in front of his Front door and is patrolling it with a popgun rifle.
+He hears a knock and is nervously trying to ascertain the identities of his friends knocking at the door, when Tigger bounces on the bear, with Rabbit and Piglet walking in behind.

 Pooh: How did you get past my Hunny-napper traps?